Sub – Basin Pollution Source Tracking Program

 Education and outreach is an important part of the Sub-Basin Program.
 We do this in many ways:

 - We offer technical assistance to commercial and home WWTP owners/operators.

 - With the assistance of LDEQ and LDHH, we distribute a PC-produced brochure to educate homeowners on the care and maintenance of home WWTPs.

 - We share the successes of the project through presentations at conferences, publications in journals, and publications on the PC website.

 To date, this program has collected more than 7,000 water quality samples at greater than 120 sites on northshore rivers and worked with more than 1,000 commercial and 1,200 home WWTPs.
-This has led three rivers being removed from the EPA’s Impaired Waterbodies List.
+This has led three rivers being removed from the EPA's Impaired Waterbody List for Louisiana.
 The Bogue Falaya River, Tchefuncte River, and Tangipahoa Rivers were removed in 2008 and declare safe for “primary contact recreation” (i.e. swimming).
 The program has also led to reductions in fecal pollution on more than 10 waterways.
 In 2009, the LDEQ decided to use the Sub-Basin Program as a model for watershed targeting of their wastewater surveillance activities and began to switch to a results-based (reduction in fecal loading) type of program.

 PC will continue working with state and parish entities to coordinate efforts within the watershed.
 The ultimate goal is to reduce fecal pollution in the waterbodies to meet the Clean Water Act’s “swimmable” criteria and get all Basin waterbodies removed from EPA's Impaired Waterbody List for Louisiana.